bekk/bekk-christmas/post/react/two-applications-one-repository.md

 #### Third parties

 Thanks to Yarn workspace module resolution works out of the box.
 However, library developers some times requires files to exist in a certain location.
 When there is no way to override config, or get a pull-request accepted, the last resort is to patch source files.
 If you’re new to patching, check out [Mats Byrkjeland’s writeup to patch your node_modules](https://opensource.christmas/2019/4).
 The advantage of patching is that you can make the change as specific as you need.
 The disadvantage is now you have to support the patch for every library update.
-Luckily not all files change every release, and patching is rare (usual a last resort)
+Luckily not all files change every release, and patching is rare (usual a last resort).